nao-amj/nao-amj/README.md

 ## Details:
 ### Development

-I have experience in PC application development, web development, and mobile application development.
-Recently, I have been stuck in image-generating AI and have fewer opportunities to develop, but I would enjoy creating games in Unity (C#) and Python.
+I have experience in PC app development, web development, and mobile app development.
+Recently, I have become addicted to image-generating AI and have fewer opportunities to develop, but I would enjoy creating games in `Unity` (`C#`) and `Python`.

 - OS
   - `Windows`, `Mac`, `Linux`, `iOS`, `Android`, `ChromeOS` (+ `ChromeOS Flex`)